cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/tutorials/export-graphql-to-csv/index.md

 ## Prerequisites

 The tutorial requires a valid Cloudflare API Token with `Account Analytics:read` permission.
-It also expects that account you're interested in is entitled to access Network Analytics.
+It also expects that account you are interested in is entitled to access Network Analytics.

 Scripts in this tutorial requires Python version 3.6 or higher.

-If you're looking to configure a Cloudflare API Token for a specific account, please check [_this_][2] page.
+If you are looking to configure a Cloudflare API Token for a specific account, please refer to [Configure an Analytics API token][2].
 Make sure you have access to the account.

 ## Set up a script with authentication